kire321/ppdm/README.md

 Type `which python`, which tells you where the name `python` points.
 You should see that it points inside the `ppdm` directory you just created.
 Take a look at `one.sh` by typing `less one.sh`.
 This is a simple program that always outputs one.
 If we securely sum with this script, it will count the number of machines involved in the secure summing.
-Type `q` to exit `less` and run:
+Type `q` to exit `less`.
+Run:

 `python ppdm.py secureSum username password hostname1,hostname2,hostname3 one.sh`

-substiting username, password, and hostnameX as appropriate.
+substituting username, password, and hostnameX as appropriate.
 There can by any number of hostnames.
-A file called `sum` should have appeared in the ppdm directory on hostname1.
+A file called `sum` should have appeared in the `ppdm` directory on hostname1.
 You can loook look at it by typing `less sum`.
 It should contain the number of hostnames you entered.